Helpful Topics For Pet Owners

 If you want to go the extra mile, you might even send them a link to a similar pet for adoption on Adopt-a-Pet.com!

-We will follow up with you 2 weeks after you have received an application to ask if your pet has been adopted.
-If your pet has been adopted and you forgot to finalize the adoption, you can follow the steps to sign the adoption contract and transfer-of-ownership certificate and send to the adopter.
+We will follow up with you 1 weeks after you have received an application to ask if your pet has been adopted.
+If your pet has been adopted and you forgot to finalize the adoption, you can follow the steps to sign the adoption contract, transfer-of-ownership and send these documents to the adopter to finalize.
 It is very important that you take the time to finalize your adoption because we cannot release pet records to the adopter until the paperwork has been completed.

 The best thing you can do to help your pet get settled into the new home is to give the new owner as much information about him or her as you can.
 Prepare a document with as much of the following as you can provide, and anything else you can think of: